emersonmolett/Web-Scraping-Challenge/README.md

-Building off my HTML knowledge, this assignment builds a web application that scrapes various websites for data related to the planet Mars.
+Building off my HTML knowledge, this assignment creates a web application that scrapes various websites for data related to the planet Mars.
 This information is displayed in a single HTML page.
 The assignment uses Jupyter Notbook, Python, Flask, BeautifulSoup, and MongoDB.
 <br>

 Web Scraping in Jupyter Notebook:</br>